Compute Infrastructure for ML Workloads

 The driver API has to be stable; the higher-level layer evolves alongside the toolkit.

-Before launching anything, a process sets up a CUDA context : per-device, per-process state — page tables, command queues, default stream.
+Before launching anything, a process sets up a CUDA context: per-device, per-process state that includes GPU-side page tables (mapping virtual to physical VRAM addresses), command queues (lists of kernels waiting to execute), and a default stream (the execution queue kernels go to unless you specify otherwise).
 PyTorch dlopens libcuda.so, allocates a context per device, then it can launch kernels.
-Context creation costs 1–3 s on a cold GPU; persistence mode (§2) avoids paying it per process.
+Context creation costs 1–3 s on a cold GPU; persistence mode (§2) keeps the driver loaded to avoids paying this cost per process.

 Once a context exists, four runtime concepts show up in ML code:

-torch.cuda.Stream()creates additional ones for overlap. - Events — sync markers placed inside a stream, used to wait or measure.
+torch.cuda.Stream()creates additional ones for overlapping compute with data transfers. - Events — sync markers placed inside a stream, used to wait or measure.

-torch.cuda.Event(enable_timing=True)sits on these. - Graphs — captured kernel-launch sequences replayed as one submission.
-Removes per-launch CPU overhead.
-Critical for decode loops.
+torch.cuda.Event(enable_timing=True)records GPU timestamps for profiling. - Graphs — captured kernel-launch sequences replayed as one submission.
+Removes per-launch CPU overhead (~5 μs per kernel × hundreds of kernels = significant waste).
+Critical for decode loops where the same kernels run repeatedly.

 - Memory —